 Ways To Protect Your Pets (and Yourself) From Fleas

-One of the more pesky pests we see during the spring months are fleas.
-Here are some ways to protect your pets and your family from these biting insects.
+Fleas are one of the more pesky pests we see during the spring months.
+Here are some ways to protect your pets and family from these biting insects.

 Treat Your Yard

-In the early spring, treat your yard with beneficial nematodes (Steinernema carpocapsae) that will kill flea larvae as well as adult fleas.
+In the early spring, treat your yard with beneficial nematodes (Steinernema carpocapsae) that kill flea larvae and adult fleas.
 Nematodes are safe for your gardens and can kill more than 90% of flea larvae in the soil within a single day.
-Make your yard less hospitable to fleas by trimming back weeds and keeping your lawn mowed throughout the year.
+Make your yard less hospitable to fleas by trimming back weeds and mowing your lawn throughout the year.

 Treat Your Home

-To prevent having fleas inside of your home, vacuum regularly to capture fleas and eggs in carpeting and floorboards.
+To prevent fleas inside your home, vacuum regularly to capture fleas and eggs in carpeting and floorboards.
 Launder all pet bedding (and human bedding if pets sleep there).
-Sprinkle pet bedding and rugs with diatomaceous earth, a natural, nontoxic powder.
-Leave it for a few hours and then vacuum it up.
+Sprinkle pet bedding and rugs with diatomaceous earth, a natural, non-toxic powder.
+Leave it for a few hours, and then vacuum it up.
 Use products containing cedar oil or shavings which are safe for cats and dogs and will repel and kill fleas around the house.
 Try flea traps that use incandescent light bulbs to attract fleas, which will get caught on sticky paper.

 Treat Your Pets

 Try apple cider vinegar as a non-toxic flea repellent.
-Add equal parts of vinegar and water to a spray bottle, and apply to your pet’s fur as well as to their bedding.
-Avoid getting the spray in your pet’s eyes, noses and ears.
-For dogs, you can add a few drops of lavender or cedar essential oils to the spray, but don’t add oils if using the spray on cats.
+Add equal vinegar and water to a spray bottle, and apply to your pet’s fur and bedding.
+Avoid getting the spray in your pet’s eyes, nose, and ears.
+For dogs, you can add a few drops of lavender or cedar essential oils to the fountain but don’t add oils if using the spray on cats.
 Give your dog a bath with a nontoxic flea shampoo or Dawn dishwasher detergent (which works equally well and is safe for pets and the environment).
-Work up a lather and leave on for at least 5 minutes before rinsing.
+Work up a lather and leave it on for at least 5 minutes before rinsing.
 Use a flea comb on cats.
-Just like you did for carpets, you can dust your pets with diatomaceous earth.
-Work the powder into the fur, but try not to get too much dust in the air as it can be irritating to the lungs for both you and your pets.
+You can dust your pets with diatomaceous earth as you did for carpets.
+Work the powder into the fur, but try not to get too much dust in the air, as it can irritate the lungs for both you and your pets.

 Signs You Might Have Termites